Next: Bison Declarations, Previous: Prologue, Up: Grammar Outline [Contents][Index]

 …

-Now Bison will insert #include "ptypes.h"
+Now Bison will insert #include "ptypes.h" and the new

-definition before the Bison-generated YYSTYPE
+YYLTYPE definition before the Bison-generated YYSTYPE

-definitions in both the parser implementation file
+and YYLTYPE definitions in both the parser implementation file

 and the parser header file.
 (By the same reasoning, %code

-would also be the appropriate place to write your own
+requires would also be the appropriate place to write your own

-definition for YYSTYPE
+definition for YYSTYPE.)

-When you are writing dependency code for YYSTYPE
+When you are writing dependency code for YYSTYPE and

-, you should prefer %code requires
+YYLTYPE, you should prefer %code requires over

-regardless of whether you instruct Bison to generate
+%code top regardless of whether you instruct Bison to generate

 a parser header file.
 When you are writing code that you need Bison